Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Request via this endpoint to get the transaction currency for the entire trading market.

 <aside class="notice">SC has been changed to USDS, but you can still use SC as a query parameter</aside>
+<aside class="notice">The three markets of ETH, NEO and TRX are merged into the ALTS market.
+You can query the trading pairs of the ETH, NEO and TRX markets through the ALTS trading area.</aside>

 ###HTTP REQUEST
 **GET /api/v1/markets**